A new Witcher game is in development

 Others, however, have noted that it looks more akin to the School of the Lynx, which the Witcher wiki says came to being shortly after the official end of the Wolf School.
 It was founded by veterans of the School of the Cat in partnership with Wolf School hothead Lambert and his lover, the sorceress Keira Metz.
 This would make for a good followup series too, being explicitly post-Geralt but still leaving the door open to appearances by him and other Witcher trilogy supporting characters.

+As a few people have pointed out, the Lynx School history is unofficial—fanfic, you might say—but you could also argue that the entire Witcher videogame trilogy is fanfic.
+In that light, it wouldn't be entirely out of the question to see this new school (or something like it) adopted as a stepping-off point for a new Witcher game.

-I expect it'll be a long time before we get any solid detail but whatever it is, we will definitely be watching closely.
+The bottom line is that we really have no idea at this point and I expect it'll be a long time before we get any solid detail.
+Whatever it is, speculation is fun for now—and you can bet that we will be watching very closely.